Machine-Learning-for-PIs/01d_exercise_algebra/README.md

 Are the degree of the polynomial and the MSE linked?

-### Part 2: Real data analysis
+### Part 2: Real data analysis ( optional )
-Now we are ready to deal with real data!
-Feel free to use your favorite time series data or work with the Rhine level data we provide.
+Now, we are ready to deal with actual data!
+Feel free to use your favourite time series data or work with the Rhine-level data we provide.
 The file `./data/pegel.tab` contains the Rhine water levels measured in Bonn over the last 100 years.
+Can we find a trend?
 Data source: https://pegel.bonn.de.

 #### Regression: